Review of THE UNIVERSE MAKER — Or, That Same old Gnostic Hogwash Yet Again

 But upon hearing the tenth or the hundredth repetition of the idea, with nothing new to add to it, and nothing to detract from its glaring shortcomings, the fanfare begins to sound tinny.

 One is reminded of ads in the back of old comic books for x-ray goggles.
 If the goggles actually worked, don’t you think the manufacturer would have something better to do than sell them for kids who read funnybooks?
 If Gnosticism was the secret of the universe, don’t you think the secret rulers of the universe would have something better to do than share the secret with you?
-And if you are God, there is not much to hope for, and nothing worth worshiping in your Creation, is there?
+And if a crummy stumblebum like you is the one and only true and supreme God, there is not much to hope for, and nothing worth worshiping in your Creation, is there?

 Even the threefold division of the society of 2391 A.D. takes on a Gnostic luster.
 Gnostics divided the world into three types of souls, the hylic or mundane, those concerned only with bovine earthly pleasures, the psychic or intellectuals, concerned with things of the mind, and the pneumatic or spirituals, concerned with the ineffable realities beyond mere reason.
 The Floaters are the hylics; the Tweeners are the psychics; the Shadows are the pneumatics.
 Seriously, I doubt if van Vogt studied Gnostic esoterica and established this tripartite division deliberately, but there is something about gnosticism that lends itself to supercilious disparagement of the common man and his pleasures, or the intellect and its efforts.